2018 Power Companies NZ

-A large portion of the rates you’re charged for electricity are attributed to distributor costs, meaning the price you pay will vary across different distribution networks.
+A large proportion of the rates that you’re charged for electricity are attributed to distributor costs, meaning the price you pay will vary across different distribution networks.
 Perhaps factor in potential price of energy if you’re considering moving to an area that straddles multiple networks.

 How to get the best deal on electricity

 Finding the best deal on energy is all about getting up and making the effort.
 You have plenty to choose from, so there is no reason you should be paying more for electricity than you need to.
 Canstar Blue’s customer satisfaction ratings provide a great insight to help you start comparing, but it’s important to understand your energy needs and find the deal best tailored to you.
 So get out there and take the power back in your hands.
 Good luck!

 Frequently asked questions

 Canstar Blue commissioned I-view to survey 5,000 New Zealand consumers across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers who have an electricity account in their name and pay the bills – in this case, 4,251 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.